azb/SE195A_SeniorProject/README.md

 4. The user's inventory, the user can see what items they added, create sales listings from them, and manage sales listings.

+Code Structure
+   Application code can be found in the IROM\app\src\main\java\com\sjsu\se195\irom folder.
+   Display resources can be found in the IROM\app\src\main\res folder.
+   Stripe code used for Stripe payment libraries and resources can be found in the IROM\stripe\ folder.

 Libraries Used:

    Firebase